JLCurtsinger/prompt41/CoreGameDetails.md

 - Ranged enemy attack
 - More complex hacking puzzles
 - Screen glitch effect tied to player health or corruption
-- Simple voice lines for Alex or the AIs
+- Simple voice lines for Zeeko or the AIs
 - Improved VFX (sparks, particle fog)
 - More polished weapon animation or secondary attacks